 - Continuation of borrowing privileges after submission of thesis

 The structure of the thesis should be the same as the ultimate printed version and the thesis must be submitted in one PDF document.
-The title of the thesis, the candidate’s initials and surname, the title of the degree, the year of submission and the name of the University should appear on a label affixed to the CD or on the first page of the PDF document.
+The title of the thesis, the candidate’s initials and surname, the title of the degree, the year of submission and the name of the University should appear on a label affixed to the USB or on the first page of the PDF document.

-This is the traditional way in which theses are submitted, and is the method used by most students.
 Students are strongly advised to read SUPRA Guide produced by SUPRA.

-The thesis may be submitted in a temporary binding or in a permanent form.
+If required the thesis may be submitted in a temporary binding or in a permanent form.
 If bound in a temporary form, this should be strong enough to withstand handling and postage.
 The preferred form of temporary binding is ‘perfect binding’.

 A thesis submitted in temporary binding must have a label affixed to the front cover clearly identifying the name of the candidate, the title of the thesis and the year of submission.